deveshm/connormcgarr.github.io/_posts/2019-03-22-Exception-Handlers-and-Egg-Hunters.md

 Now, refer to the names of our acronyms above.
 Notice anything?
 It looks like you could have a list of exception handlers.
 If you thought this, then you are correct!
 The handlers form a data structure known as linked-list.
 You can conceptualize a linked-list as a set of data that all point to different things (at a high level).
 Here just know that the linked-list of elements (exception handlers) point to nSEH, nSEH,..., SEH.

-An exception handler need to be able to point to the nSEH (next handler) and the current handler (SEH).
+An exception handler need to be able to point to the nSEH (next handler) and SEH (current handler).
 When an exception is raised- the handler "zeroes out" a majority of the registers (ESI, EAX, ECX, etc. etc.).
 This, theoretically, should remove any user supplied data that is malicious.
 While this sounds like a tried and true way to prevent things like a stack based buffer overflow- this nomenclature is not without its flaws.

 Using this newfound knowledge, by the end of this article, we will cultivate a method to achieve code execution.
 Before we move on, take one note of a crucial attribute of SEH at the time an exception is raised.
 SEH will be located at `esp+8`.
 This means the location of ESP, plus 8 bytes, will be where SEH resides.